PlasmaFAIR/intro_to_automation/step2/README.md

    usually use the imaginative name "venv")
 2. Activate the environment with `source <name>/bin/activate`
 3. Install your project using the `--editable` flag
+   - `pip` can install from local paths (as well as package names from PyPI, the usual, and URLs of Github projects too), you can use the Unix shortcut `.` to refer to the current directory
+   - You'll probably also need to install `pytest` from inside the virtual environment as well to pass some of the tests
+   - If you completed the bonus exercises adding `pytest` as an optional dependency, you can install it automatically with `.[tests]` as the path
 4. Run the tests

 Entry points and scripts